 When to take enzymes

-Ensure adequate hydration.
-Patients with Cystic Fibrosis have impaired and bicarbonate/fluid production, which makes this even more necessary.
+Make sure to drink enough water and stay hydrated.
+Patients with Cystic Fibrosis have trouble producing fluids, which makes this even more necessary.
 Consider adding an acid blocker.

-If the PERT is not absorbed it will produce minimal side effects.
-Older PERT formulations are associated with elevated uric acid levels (gout) in Cystic Fibrosis patients.
+If the PERT is not absorbed properly, it will produce minimal side effects.
+Older PERT formulations can make uric acid levels rise (gout) in Cystic Fibrosis patients.

-There are many barriers to taking PERT therapy as directed.
-It is a lifelong therapeutic commitment that involves a large quantity of capsules.
-Additionally, patients might forget to time their doses with a meal.
-Patients might also struggle with depression or inadequate coping mechanisms.
-Poor adherence to PERT therapy is more problematic among patients during adolescence and into young adulthood.
-Young women, in particular, may resist taking full doses due to fears of gaining weight and may have a distorted body image.
+There are many barriers to taking PERT therapy.
+It is a lifelong therapy, and it means people with EPI need to take many capsules throughout their lifetime.
+Additionally, some patients might forget to time their doses with a meal.
+Some patients struggle with associated psychological disorders like depression and inadequate coping mechanisms which make adherence harder.
+Teenagers or young adults often find it even more difficult to correctly follow PERT therapy.
+Young women, in particular, may resist taking full doses due to fear of gaining weight and distorted body image.

 Use of PERTs for chronic pancreatitis pain

 Only Viokace, which exists only in quick release form, may help reduce chronic pancreatitis pain.
 Other PERTs have shown NOT to be effective for pain, although they are effective for enzyme insufficiency.

 Viokace has worked best in young women without a dilated pancreatic duct on CT or MRI scans.
 A normal dose is three tablets (20,880 lipase units) with each meal with an acid blocker.